devanshu0987/router/README.md

     - `StaticServiceInstanceListSupplier` : It returns a static list of service instances.
     - `StaticServiceInstanceWithCoolDownListSupplier` : It returns a filtered list of service instances which are not in cooldown.
       - `CircuitBreakerService` maintains metrics for the instances and can mark an instance to be in cooldown.
-      - Cooldown means, the instance will be not provided to the Routing algorithm.
+      - Cooldown means, the instance will be not be made available to the Routing algorithm.
+      - Helps in routing requests to other instances in case of error or high latency.
   - The interface is generic enough that other schemes can be implemented.
 - `MetricService` maintains a set of statistics about ErrorCount, SuccessCount and Latency.
   - They can be used to take actions in case of Downstream API failure or slowness.